ubiquitycluster/ubiquity/docs/admin-guide/deployment/prerequisites.md

      - This project is free to use for any purpose, but it comes with no warranty
      - If used for commercial purposes, you must gain an agreement from Q Associates
-     - You must use the same [Apache v2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt)  in `LICENSE.md`
+     - You must use the same [Apache v2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt)  in `LICENSE`
      - You must keep the copy right notice and/or include an acknowledgement
      - Your project must remain open-source and be published publicly